grandemk/LudumDare46/README.md

 # Dev Dependencies

-You will need to install Unity to build this project
+You will need to install Unity to build this project.
+This project uses WSL to enable bash scripting but doesn't have a hard dependency on it.
+See https://docs.microsoft.com/en-us/windows/wsl/install-win10 (WSL can be installed from the microsoft store)

 # Setup